 The methods described below are conducted offline, even if available items are displayed online.
 Users cannot bid or pay for items online.

-This sale method offers inspections and bidding on the same day and time.
+This sale method allows buyers to inspect and bid on the same day and time.
 Bidders must be present to participate.
-The bidder inspects the property, fills out the bid card and drops it in the secured bid box.
-After the sale, GSA opens the box, evaluates the bid cards and makes the award to the highest bidder.
+They inspect the property, fill out the bid card, and drop it in the secured bid box.
+After the sale, GSA opens the box, evaluates the bid cards, and makes the award to the highest bidder.
 GSA notifies successful bidders either by mail or by phone.

-At fixed-price sales (also called "Retail" sales), GSA posts the selling prices on the property and sells the items on a first-come, first-served basis.
+At fixed-price (retail) sales, GSA posts the selling prices on the property and sells the items on a first-come, first-served basis.

-Citizens can negotiate the purchase price of surplus property (usually specialized equipment or unique items of limited interest) through a negotiation process, with a Sales Contracting Officer, allowing bidders to raise their bids.
+Citizens can negotiate the purchase price of surplus property (usually specialized equipment or unique items of limited interest) through a negotiation process with a Sales Contracting Officer.
+Bidders can raise their bids.

 Sealed Bid Sale